 - If you have additional children, each additional child should be registered under the child’s name on your YMCA account.

 - After registration, you will receive a separate email from PlayerSpace (prior to the Fall season) to fill out information regarding your circle.

 Each circle leader will be asked to attend a mandatory virtual meeting to go over the campouts, events for the year, and any additional changes to the programming.

 Circles, or groups of fathers and their children, will be assigned to a weekend.
-Once we receive confirmation that a circle will be attending for the 2022-2023 year, we will place them below under each weekend.
-Here are the circles who we have listed so far:
+Once we receive confirmation that a circle will be attending for the 2023-2024 year, we will place them below under each weekend.
+Here are the circles that are currently confirmed:

 - Atlee Arrowheads